ACLab-Bioinfo/aclab_website_1.1.5/_posts/2024-07-23-GILO-Foundation-Talk.md

 ---
-title: Prof. Alfred Cheng was invitated to speak at Gilo Foundation Research Institute seminar
+title: Prof. Alfred Cheng was Invitated to Speak at Gilo Foundation Research Institute Seminar
 last_modified_at: ""
 tags:
   - News